RefesonPinho/RefesonPinho/README.md

 From Bahia, Brazil to the world✈🌍

--Studying second semester in software analysis and development at SENAC College in Joinville-SC.
+-Starting the third semester in February 2022 in software analysis and development at Faculdade SENAC de Joinville-SC.

 -🔭 I am currently looking for an internship in the IT field.